 ...for the just-spayed lady, to prevent chewing and licking.
 Nona doesn't know how silly she looks.

 In case you can't tell what she's wearing, we bought a package of men's strap t-shirts.
-We put one over her head backward to how a person would wear it and put her head through the neck hole and her legs through the armholes.
-We tied a knot in the hem to so her legs wouldn't catch and trip her.
+We put one over her head with the back toward her chest and the front over her back.
+We put her head through the neck hole and her legs through the armholes.
+We tied a knot in the hem so her legs wouldn't catch and trip on the shrit.
 She wore this when going outside to do her business.

 When inside most of the time, she also wore a shirt over her back end.
 The hem of the shirt went over her bottom first which allowed her tail to go through neck hole and her legs to go through the armholes.
 When both shirts were on, I pinned the top shirt behind her neckline so it wouldn't slide off or drag low and trip her.